arizas/Ariz-HumanityBridge/README.md

 Anyone is welcome to contribute.
 Here are ways to get involved:

-**- Report issues:** To report a bug or a feature request, please review all open and closed issues to make sure no one has previously created a similar topic.
+**- Report issues/request a feature:** To report a bug or a feature request, please review all open and closed issues to make sure no one has previously created a similar topic.
+Create a new Issue/feature and place it with status 0.
+Please use our Issue/feature template.

 **- Contribute code:** Review the list of good first issues.
 You can pick any issues from the Backlog column and indicate your interest by leaving comments.